giuli9/Ariane-postprocessing/README.md

 # Ariane-postprocessing
----
-Python scripts to analyze and plot output from Ariane
+Python scripts to analyze and plot outputs from the particle tracking software Ariane.